PoliticsImmigration

 RELATED STORY | Scripps News/Ipsos poll: Majority supports mass deportation of undocumented immigrants

 Currently, spouses and stepchildren of U.S. citizens who are not in the country legally are required to leave the U.S. before applying for legal status.
-Had the Biden administration proposal been allowed to move forward, an estimated 500,000 spouses of U.S. citizens and 50,000 stepchildren would have been given three years of amnesty.
+Had the Biden administration proposal been allowed to move forward, an estimated 500,000 spouses of U.S. citizens and 50,000 stepchildren would have been given three years of legal status.

 During that time, spouses and stepchildren could continue living in the U.S. while making their case for permanent resident status.